BenPrt/Life-is-a-game/README.md

 ## Description

 This project is an Electron/VueJs implementation of the John Conway's Game of Life.
+It was part of a job technical interview, and I made it from scratch in less than 48 hours without any knowledge of Electron, and only basics of VueJs.

 #### Features